deis/workflow/src/using-workflow/cli.md

-# Install the Client
+## Deis Workflow  CLI

-The Deis command-line interface (CLI), or client, allows you to interact with a Deis [Controller][].
-You must install the client to use Deis.
+The Deis Workflow command-line interface (CLI), or client, allows you to interact with Deis Workflow.

-## Install the Deis Client
+## Installation

 Install the latest `deis` client for Linux or Mac OS X with: